Who is this course for?

 Format

-This Innovative Approaches to Language Teaching course is a one-week course consisting of 20 lessons, plus 5 integrated off-site activities or excursions as part of an extensive cultural and social programme.
+This Language, Culture & Communication course is a one-week course consisting of 20 lessons, plus 5 integrated off-site activities or excursions as part of an extensive cultural and social programme.

 Course Dates